cis3296s26/final-project-02-scale-_____/README.md

 This is an adventure platformer game developed with the Godot engine.
 How to Run the game:
-1. Download the sourcefile
+1. Download the exe file
-2. Extract the file
 3. Run the exefile

 How to Run in Godot: